Augustus FitzRoy, 3rd Duke of Grafton: Political career

 In 1756, he entered Parliament as MP for Boroughbridge, a pocket borough; several months later, he switched constituencies to Bury St Edmunds, which was controlled by his family.
 However, a year later, his grandfather died, and he succeeded as the 3rd Duke of Grafton, which elevated him to the House of Lords.

+Grafton was immediately created the Lord Lieutenant of Suffolk and served in that capacity from from 1757 to 1763, when he was dismissed by Lord Bute.
+He would again serve in that position from 1769 to 1790.
+In November 1756, he was appointed lord of the bedchamber to the Prince of Wales but he resigned from the post in June 1758.

 He first became known in politics as an opponent of Lord Bute, a favourite of King George III.
 Grafton aligned himself with the Duke of Newcastle against Lord Bute, whose term as prime minister was short-lived largely because it was felt that the peace terms to which he had agreed at the Treaty of Paris were not a sufficient return for Britain's performance in the Seven Years' War.

 In 1765, Grafton was appointed a Privy Counsellor; then, following discussions with William Pitt the Elder, he was appointed Northern Secretary in Lord Rockingham's first government.
-However, he retired the following year, and Pitt (by then Lord Chatham) formed a ministry in which Grafton was First Lord of the Treasury but not the prime minister.
+However, Rockingham retired the following year, and Pitt (by then Lord Chatham) formed a ministry in which Grafton was First Lord of the Treasury but not the prime minister.

+The ministry that assumed office was composed of a diverse coalition, including supporters of the King, followers of Chatham, and members of the official Whig faction.
+Initially, it maintained a fragile unity but was widely regarded as a temporary arrangement.
+Shortly after its formation, Chatham fell ill and withdrew to Bath, ceasing to participate in government affairs or communicate with his colleagues.
+By March 1767, the direction of government had passed to Grafton, marking the end of Chatham's administration.

-On September 20, 1769, he was appointed a Knight of the Order of the Garter.
+On 20 September 1769, he was appointed a Knight of the Order of the Garter.